f-dx/Demystifying-Hive-Mind-Society---ebook/readme.md

 Potential Risks:

 1. Political risks
-- Totalitarian full thoughts monitoring and control
+- Totalitarian society with thoughts monitoring and control
 - Single, global control of all organizations and political entities on the planet
 - Loss of autonomy
 - Cognitive homogenization